Amritha16/Awesome-Images/README.md

 # ImageResolutionEnhancement
-Data for the implementation of https://arxiv.org/pdf/1501.00092.pdf
+A python implementation of https://arxiv.org/pdf/1501.00092.pdf